Nap0814/Fantasy-Football-Analysis_Website/README.md

  height="600"
  frameborder="0"
  ></iframe>
- This Histogram shows how the number of fanstasy points scored changed thoughout the years.
-We can see from this that as time goes on the points scored seems to increace.
+ his histogram shows how the number of fantasy points scored has changed over the years.
+It reveals an upward trend, indicating that players have been scoring more fantasy points in recent seasons.